menu

 These refer to cloud environments that are only intended for one end-user and typically run behind their private firewall.
 This could include typical cloud solutions that are created and managed by individuals or companies.

 These clouds are built with IT infrastructure that is not owned by the end-user and are probably the most widespread solutions that people are familiar with.
-Examples of public clouds include Amazon Web Services (AWS), Google Cloud, Microsoft Azure, and Alibaba Cloud.
-Many individuals and organisations around the world utilise one of these behemoth services in one way or another.
+Examples of public clouds include Amazon Web Services (AWS), Google Cloud, Microsoft Azure, IBM Cloud and Alibaba Cloud.

-These clouds refer to what seems like a ‘single’ IT environment, but one that is actually created through the use of multiple environments connected through LANs (local area networks), VPNs (virtual private networks), WANs (wide area networks) or APIs.
-The advantage of a hybrid cloud network is that applications have access to multiple (yet separate) environments.
+These clouds refer to what seems like a ‘single’ IT environment, but one that is actually created through the use of multiple environments connected with LANs (local area networks), VPNs (virtual private networks), WANs (wide area networks) or APIs.

 In addition, there are four main cloud-based software infrastructures: